 Although INFPs and ISFPs appear to be quite similar—they both have artistic preferences and strong values—they see the world quite differently.

-Below are 6 ways in which INFPs and ISFPs are different:
+Here are six ways in which INFPs and ISFPs are different.

 ISFPs, on the other hand, have an indirect relationship with their inner world.
 Instead, they have a direct relationship with the outer world, thanks to their Se.
 Their tertiary function, Introverted Intuition (Ni), which looks at their inner world, is somewhat repressed by their auxiliary.
 Hence, ISFPs may feel that language is inadequate to express their deeply held values and feelings.
 Instead, they may express themselves directly through fashion, music, or art.
 They value aesthetics more than INFPs and often wear a unique look.
 Not surprisingly, many artists are ISFPs including Enya, Pharrell, Williams, and David Bowie.